lvermeulen/PullingHook/README.md

 * Extensible scheduling:

 Scheduling is provided in **PullingHook.Scheduler.Fluent**.
-To implement your own scheduling, the following interface is provided:
+To implement your own scheduling:
 ~~~~
     public interface IPullingScheduler<T, TKeyProperty>
     {